Residential Life Policies

 Students are also discouraged from feeding any stray animals around campus.

 Exceptions will not be made for any temporary keeping of pets.
 Professional Residential Life Staff members who live on-campus are allowed to keep pets when approved by the Director of Residential Life.

-Jacksonville University Housing shall be smoke-free, and prohibits the use of all lighted tobacco products and electronic devices (E-cigs, Juuls, etc.) on all property that is owned, operated, leased, occupied, or controlled by the University Housing.
+Jacksonville University Housing shall be smoke-free, and prohibits the use of all lighted tobacco products and electronic devices, including for the use of CBD products, (E-cigs, Juuls, etc.) on all property that is owned, operated, leased, occupied, or controlled by the University Housing.
 “Property” for purposes of this policy includes: